Where does the word Nutrigenetics come from?

 How will a personalised nutrition shake help me get fitter?

-A DNA test can show how well your body converts vitamins at a genetic level, and thus you can add in extra vitamins to compensate if your body is not getting them out of your diet effectively.
+A DNA test can show how well your body converts vitamins at a genetic level, and thus you can add extra vitamins to compensate if your body is not getting them out of your diet effectively.

-Vitamins A, B, C, D and so on are important for maintaining a healthy and active lifestyle, so to perform your best you need to make sure you have enough in your diet for your body to use them.
+Vitamins A, B, C, D and so on are important for maintaining a healthy and active lifestyle, so to perform your best you need to make sure that you have enough vitamins in your diet for your body to use them.
 You may need a nutrition shake with a little added vitamin A, or you may need quite a lot.

 Aside from the overall health benefits of personalising your diet; studies have shown that a tailored diet can help you lose weight quicker in comparison to traditional methods of weight loss.

 If you are consuming a diet that is boosting your fat-loss and giving you the vitamins your body craves at a genetic level, you will get leaner, stronger, feel happier, and improve your performance at the gym, on the track or at Parkrun.